The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 hw.smt=1

-I have found enabling SMT to have an immediately noticeable positive impact on overall desktop performance, especially when using resource-intensive applications (such as modern Web browsers and LibreOffice).
-Indeed, this one line in sysctl.conf seems to make everything as snappy as I expect on this system’s decent hardware.
+Anecdotally, I have found enabling SMT to have an immediately noticeable positive impact on overall desktop performance, especially when using resource-intensive applications (such as modern Web browsers and LibreOffice).
 Would that we could trust our CPUs.

-usermod -G operator [user] # group (for shutdown and other elevated privileges)
+usermod -G _shutdown [user] # group (for shutdown privilege)

 usermod -L staff [user] # login class (for enhanced resource allocations)

 There are mixed reports across the Web as to whether or not manually increasing the system resources available for applications used by members of the ‘staff’ class is a good idea.
-In the interest of using the system as close to its ‘as-intended’ state as reasonable, I have left them at their default values.
+In the interest of using the system as close to its ‘as-intended’ state as reasonable, I have left all system resource allocations at their default values, except one: namely, I have increased the maximum allowed memory for one process from 1.5GB to 6GB.

-On this exact setup, anyway, I have not found adding [user] to the ‘staff’ class to have any immediately noticeable effects on performance.
-Enabling SMT (see #1) was the more important change.
+On this exact setup, I have not found either adding [user] to the ‘staff’ class (2) or increasing the default memory allocation for each program (3) to have any immediately noticeable effects on performance.
+Enabling SMT (1) was the most important change.

 Join Wi-Fi Networks Automatically